RevealBi/Documentation/en/developer/desktop-sdk/using-the-desktop-sdk/replacing-data-sources/replacing-data-sources-mssql.md

     real world scenario.
 In real-world applications, you’re probably going to use additional information like userId, dashboardId, or the values in the data source itself (server, database, etc.) to infer the new values to be used.

-  - All widgets with the title “Top Customers” will have their data source set to a new SQL Server data source, getting data from the “Sales” database in the “salesdb.local” server, using the table “Customers”.
+  - All data source items with the title “Top Customers” will have their data source set to a new SQL Server data source, getting data from the “Sales” database in the “salesdb.local” server, using the table “Customers”.